 This program meets twice a week.
 Lectures and panels will be hosted on Mondays from from 6 to 7:30 p.m. via zoom.
 Discussion sessions, offered throughout the rest of the week, will be selected upon registration.
 Students will be able to choose from the following options:

 - Tuesday, 12:30 - 1:30 p.m.

 - Wednesday, 6:30 - 7:30 p.m.

 All sessions will be hosted in the Central Time Zone via Zoom.

-If you would like to be considered for scholarship support to cover part of the cost, please indicate that need in the seminar application.
+The University of Chicago Graham School is committed to offering financial assistance to help ensure that Dimensions of Diversity is accessible to individuals meeting program selection criteria and to reduce financial barriers for promising participants.
+If you would like to be considered for scholarship support to cover part of the cost, please indicate that need when completing the application.

-The Graham School is pleased to partner with executives from a wide array of businesses including inQUEST Consulting, in exploring how to bring the learning in the Dimensions of Diversity course back to workplaces across the country.
+The Graham School is pleased to partner with executives from a wide array of businesses including inQUEST Consulting, in bringing the learning in the Dimensions of Diversity course back to workplaces across the country.